Looking back, around and ahead

 In ’04 I took a T’ai Chi class at Saddleback College, and Pilates in ’05.
 I really like Pilates-it’s quick, and you can get fit quick.
 There were small gyms at our complexes, and 2 pools, but I didn’t really use them (I tried to, but Erika whined at me about it…)

-I messed up my back in ’89 when I was doing Tae Kwon Do, and it hasn’t been the same, though lately it hasn’t been bothering me except when I tweak it.
+I messed up my back in ’89 when I was doing Tae Kwon Do, and it hasn’t been the same, though now it doesn’t bother me unless I tweak it.
 In ’09 I started back at it a little-T’ai Chi, jump rope and a quickie workout.
 I was walking to and from the train and work, had a standup desk and ball and did bitty exercises too.
-Now my oldest has started working out, and I’ve been going to the gym with him.
-I’m losing weight, flattening my belly, and getting fit again.
+Now my oldest has started working out, and I’ve been going to the gym with him 3 times a week since Sep. ’17.
+I’m running for a good part of the cardio, my strength and flexibility is improving, I’m losing weight, flattening my belly, and getting fit again.
 Go me!
 I also take the stairs at work.
 We’re also doing t’ai chi-he’s picked it up, and we finish off our workout with it.

 I like tennis too, but don’t get to play-used the tennis courts where we lived maybe 5 times.
 Probably play more as the kids get older… I’ve played a few times over the years-again, not enough to really fulfill my potential.
 I started up with a fellow player from gamelan for a bit, and my skills are there, but not consistency.
 I’ve also played racquetball on and off.

 I really like the martial arts-especially T’ai Chi.
 I worked hard to get my black belt in Tae Kwon-Do, and kept it up for a few years.
 For the longest time I was doing the long Yang form, but this time around I learned the Chinese national one-the Yang 24 form.
 T’ai Chi is really good for you, and you can get a good workout as well.
 I taught the 7th graders at school, and I tried it at church with the 7th-8th grade youth and adults… I started back on the long Yang form in ’09, got halfway through, and stopped again.
-I’m doing it now 3 times a week with Mathias post-workout.
+I’m doing it now 3 times a week with Mathias post-workout-I’m back to decent form, and doing the breathing and chi circulation.

-I lifted weights for the longest time, and it really didn’t do anything for me except toning and strength-I’m just not the right body type for bulkiness.
+I lifted weights (all Nautilus) for the longest time, and it really didn’t do anything for me except toning and strength-I’m just not the right body type for bulkiness.
 I also started taking aerobics-a quick way to get into shape.
-I tried to get a teaching certificate, but lost interest halfway through.
-I really like Pilates.
+I tried to get a teaching certificate, but quit during certification when they rejected me-“little control of lengthy limbs”.
+Thirty years later and I still remember it… I really like Pilates.
 The exercises are as challenging as you want to make them, and I like the precision.
 I have 2 quickie workouts too, but no time to do them.
-I’ve started back at weightlifting, though it’s not Nautilus, so it’s not the same.
+I’ve started back at weightlifting, but it’s not Nautilus, so it’s not the same.
+Having said that, strength training is important, as is the cardio and flexibility.

 I enjoyed skating a lot-a great way to get around and in shape.
 It was also fun skating down the bike path to Venice Beach.
 Hockey was even more fun-another great way to get in shape and good skill building too.
 I played in a parking structure by Redondo Pier with people from work.
 I destroyed several pairs of skates, got hurt a few times, and everyone lost interest after the company we were working for moved back east.
 I skated all over downtown Long Beach, and up the river a ways too.
 I used to skate to the bar, but I got a bike and that was more efficient.
 The kids have skates now, so I may skate a bit more as they’re learning and after.
 There’s a roller rink close by here in Portland, and I tuned my skates up and have gone every so often with the kids.
 Salem got a nice pair, and she picked it up right quickly.